Skip to content

 LoadBalancer Service or Ingress

-To create a LoadBalander type Service, or a NodePort one for Ingress, you need to do it by you own.
-Just remember to use selector like following in the Service:
+To create a LoadBalancer type Service, or a NodePort one for Ingress, you need to do it yourself.
+Use selector like the following in the Service:

 numaflow.numaproj.io/pipeline-name: http-pipeline # pipeline name